Shanghai Y-10: History

 The Y-10 is an indigenous Chinese design.
-In 1970, the factory got a Pakistan Boeing 707 that crashed in Hetian, Xinjiang to study it.
+In 1970, the factory acquired a Pakistan Boeing 707 that crashed in Hetian, Xinjiang to study it.
 While the planes were reverse-engineered copies of the Boeing 707—one report claimed that after Chinese engineers disassembled a 707 to study it, neither the reassembled original nor the copy would fly—both the Y-10's designers and Boeing denied this.
 While the Y-10 resembles the 707, its dimensions are closer to the Boeing 720 than the 707, and the internal design is very different.

 By the time the prototype was first flown, debate about its viability surfaced, based on a design that was already 30 years old.
 CAAC, which already owned a modest Western fleet, would not purchase the plane.
 China was beginning to embrace trade with the West, and some saw the isolationist design as an inefficient throwback to Maoism.
 China in the early reform era was ruled by rehabilitated cadres previously persecuted in the Cultural Revolution by Wang Hongwen, the project initiator, resulting in the cancellation of the project in 1983, officially due to cost and market concerns.
 During its maiden flights, no governmental officials attended the ceremonies for fear of the connection to Wang Hongwen and the Gang of Four.
 By 1985, Shanghai Aircraft Manufacturing Factory had been granted production licensing for the McDonnell Douglas MD-80 and shifted all efforts towards that program.

 A model of an AWACS variant has been seen, resembling the Boeing E-3 Sentry AWACS aircraft.